LIAT (1974): Early years

-LIAT was not always an all propeller aircraft airline.
-After Court Line obtained 75 percent of the airline in 1971, LIAT entered the jet age, using stretched British Aircraft Corporation BAC One-Eleven series 500 twin jets for their busier Caribbean routes.
+LIAT was not always an all-propeller aircraft airline.
+After Court Line, a UK-based air carrier, obtained 75 percent of the airline in 1971, LIAT entered the jet age, using stretched British Aircraft Corporation BAC One-Eleven series 500 twin jets provided by Court Line for their busier Caribbean routes.
 Smaller Britten-Norman Islander STOL-capable (short take-off and landing) twin prop aircraft were operated during this time as well as 48-passenger seat Hawker Siddeley HS 748 "Avro" turboprops.
 LIAT operated the stretched version of the British-manufactured BAC One-Eleven, being the series 500 model, which was comparable to McDonnell Douglas DC-9-30 being flown during the late 1960s and early 1970s, by a competing airline, Puerto Rico-based Caribair (Puerto Rico).
-The BAC One-Eleven jets were supplied to LIAT by U.K. based Court Line.
+The BAC One-Eleven jets were supplied to LIAT by U.K.-based Court Line.
 According to a 1973 LIAT route map, the airline was operating scheduled BAC One-Eleven series 500 jet service at this time from Antigua, Barbados, Caracas, Venezuela, Fort-de-France, Martinique, Kingston, Jamaica, Port of Spain, Trinidad, St. Croix, U.S. Virgin Islands, St. Lucia (via Vigie Airport which is now George F.L.
 Charles Airport), St. Maarten, San Juan, Puerto Rico, and Tobago.

 Court Line went bankrupt in August 1974, and the BAC One-Elevens were removed from the LIAT fleet.
 In order to keep the airline flying, the governments of 11 Caribbean nations stepped in and acquired the airline.
 The jets were replaced with a series of smaller types, such as the de Havilland Canada DHC-6 Twin Otter STOL (short take-off and landing) turboprop.
 By late 1979, LIAT was operating three aircraft types including the 48-passenger seat Hawker Siddeley HS 748 "Avro" turboprop as well as the 9-passenger seat Britten-Norman Islander and the 18-passenger seat Britten-Norman Trislander with the latter two aircraft having STOL capability for short runways.

 The 1980s were a decade of growth for the airline.
 By 1986, many daily flights were operated to Luis Muñoz Marín International Airport in San Juan, Puerto Rico, as well as other regions that the airline had never flown to.
-Faster de Havilland Canada DHC-8-100 Dash 8 turboprops were acquired in order to reduce flight times systemwide.
+Faster de Havilland Canada DHC-8-100 Dash 8 turboprops were acquired to reduce flight times systemwide.

 In November 1995, LIAT was partially privatized, to save it from bankruptcy once again.
 LIAT also began operating the larger 50-seater de Havilland Canada DHC-8-300 Dash 8 turboprop.